Telephone Bill and the Smooth Operators: History

 Telephone Bill and the Smooth Operators formed in Cambridge, England in around 1975 as an amalgam of musicians from some previous local groups including "Baby Whale" and "Duke, Duke and the Dukes", several of whom (Nick Barraclough, Anne Baker and Gerry Hale) also worked with UK bluegrass musician and recording artist Pete Sayers.
-The group was/is fronted by Nick Barraclough (later a BBC country/folk presenter and producer) on guitar, 5-string banjo and vocals and also included virtuoso fiddle/mandolin player Gerry Hale (who later moved to Australia), singers and songwriters Anne Baker and Chris Cox, plus (at different times) Robb Appleton, Andy Metcalfe, Tony Shepherd and Richard Lee.
+The group was/is fronted by Nick Barraclough on guitar, 5-string banjo and vocals and also included virtuoso fiddle/mandolin player Gerry Hale, singers and songwriters Anne Baker and Chris Cox, plus (at different times) Robb Appleton, Andy Metcalfe, Tony Shepherd and Richard Lee.
 Their music has roots in bluegrass, jazz and swing, plus original numbers with a style reminiscent of the "lazy swing" of Dan Hicks, and has been described as "sort of Americana, swingy, bluesy stuff with bags of harmony and whizzy playing"; their theme song, "Telephone Bill", being a re-write/extension of the Peter Rowan song "Panama Red" (originally written for the band New Riders of the Purple Sage).
 In their initial incarnation they toured widely, performed on UK television and BBC radio, and recorded 3 albums on the Swamp, Smooth and Dingle's record labels.
 In 2001 they re-formed to play at that year's Cambridge Folk Festival and meanwhile, also played gigs and released one album as "Nick Barraclough and the Burglars" (alias the "Burglars of Barcelona").
 The present line-up comprises original members Nick Barraclough, Robb Appleton, Chris Cox and Steve Reynolds together with new member Paula Welham on sax, flute and vocals.

+Barraclough became a BBC country/folk presenter and producer (1982 onwards) based in Cambridge, Manchester and London (see main article: Nick Barraclough), Gerry Hale moved to Australia and continued to work as a musician there (see main article: Gerry Hale) while Anne Baker, originally from Bryn Mawr, Pennsylvania, U.S.A., who had initially trained as an artist, returned to art and moved back to the U.S.A. in 2009, settling in Villanova near her childhood home where she teaches at the Wayne Art Center and has established a successful career as a portrait artist under her married name, Anne Graham.